Reflections on the underwater world, photography and diving: Why our point of view is back to basics.

 Especially with photographers/videographers, these wish lists turn into such an obsession, that the narrow-mindedness literally narrows their vision – nothing else registers anymore.
 Why would you do that to yourself?
 Come up after a 70-minutes dive with full-on reef life activity presented to you with a healthy and diverse coral reef background and claim, there was nothing to see!

 Devocean Pictures: Knowledge is power

 To counter mindless consumption of nature – preferably on-demand – and to interest and inform non-divers about what is out there, we want to build a very important part of our guiding philosophy into our website.
-Briefings or postings: Key is to introduce certain creatures and their behaviour combined with other interesting facts.
+Briefings or postings: The key is to introduce certain creatures and their behaviour combined with other interesting facts.
 The usual suspects on the reef often lead a life less ordinary.

 With a little bit of extra knowledge, it is also much easier to remember and recognise the marine animal in question during a dive.
 Big bonus: The better you know your subject, the more likely you can get the shot you want.
 For us, it is not all about the guests or our own shots.
-In fact, we want to create understanding, to turn knowledge into power and pass our passion onto as many people, divers, photographers and beyond as possible.
+In fact, we want to create understanding, turn knowledge into power and pass our passion on to as many people, divers, photographers and beyond as possible.

 Underwater: Enjoy the ride

 Our advice, to ourselves as well as to others: Don’t get too stressed about the results.
 Enjoy yourselves and be present in that very moment, at least for a little while, before you are off with the pygmy seahorses.
 The underwater world is magical, but it’s nature and there are no guaranteed encounters and quite often the subject simply isn’t in the right position for the perfect shot or even any good composition at all.
 Appreciate their presence, wave goodbye and continue: Eyes wide open and go with the flow.
 Even on a „bad“ dive, there is always something to focus on.

 Photography: Be yourself and find your own style